Xianzhiwang1/Leet-Code-Project/README.md

 What resources do you need in order to complete your project?
 Data?
 Computing power?
 An account with a specific service?

 We are currently unsure about the level of computing power our project will require.
-We are planning on using the Library of Congress’s Chronicling America project- and are unsure about how we can bulk download the data.
-It looks as though there are some built in tools we could use (https://chroniclingamerica.loc.gov/about/api/), however, we’re not sure how we can filter by time period and region, and only download the text files.
-We might need some assistance here.
+We are planning on using the replication data set in the link provided before.

 Please pay special attention to the question of data.
 If your project idea involves data, include at least one link to a data set you can use.
 If you can’t find data for your original idea, that’s ok!
 Think of something related to your group’s interests for which you can find data.